-Stage 2 is the first formal stage at which written complaints are considered by the headteacher (or a designated governor, if the complaint is about the headteacher), who has responsibility for dealing with complaints.
+Stage 2 is the first formal stage at which written complaints are considered by the headteacher (or a designated governor, if the concern is about the headteacher), who has responsibility for dealing with complaints.

 Stage 3 follows the completion of Stage 2.
-It involves a review of the complaint by the Chair of governors, who may convene a complaints review panel of governors.
+It involves a review of the complaint by the chair of governors.
+The chair will designate a governor - who may convene a complaints review panel of governors.